 However, 2D generators remain brittle under compositional structural constraints, notably generative numeracy, attribute binding, and part-level relations.
-They often hallucinate counts or omit repeated thin structures when prompts demand fine-grained structural depiction.\cite{ho2020diffusion,bagel} Meanwhile, text-only CoT can expand reasoning traces but still lacks visual grounding, making it hard to verify and correct structural drift along the generation trajectory.
-These failure modes naturally extend to text-to-3D pipelines: many modern systems are driven by image-space priors and rendered-view supervision, so compositional ambiguities and errors in the 2D guidance signal can manifest as missing parts, wrong numeracy, or inconsistent relations in the resulting 3D outputs. \cite{hong2024lrm} As illustrated in Figure~\ref{fig:Compare}, our method addresses these issues by decomposing synthesis into a visible, verifiable trace with step-wise visual grounding.
+They often hallucinate counts or omit repeated thin structures when prompts demand fine-grained structural depiction \cite{ho2020diffusion,bagel}.
+Meanwhile, text-only CoT can expand reasoning traces but still lacks visual grounding, making it hard to verify and correct structural drift along the generation trajectory.
+These failure modes are also relevant to view-based text-to-3D pipelines, where many modern systems rely on image-space priors and rendered-view supervision.
+As a result, compositional ambiguities and errors in the 2D guidance signal can propagate into 3D outputs as missing parts, wrong numeracy, or inconsistent relations~\cite{hong2024lrm}.
+As illustrated in Figure~\ref{fig:Compare}, our method addresses these issues by decomposing synthesis into a visible, verifiable trace with stepwise visual grounding.

 To bridge this gap, we propose \textbf{Shape-of-Thought (SoT)}, a framework for \textbf{progressive shape assembly that operates in the 2D rendered domain}.
 Unlike tool-augmented systems that rely on external engines, SoT trains a single early-fusion multimodal Transformer to generate an interleaved \textit{text--image} trace.
 At each step, the model predicts a structural operation (rationale) and immediately grounds it by generating the resulting rendered state.
-This allows the model to ``see'' its own progress, providing step-wise visual feedback that promotes visual consistency.
+This allows the model to ``see'' its own progress, providing stepwise visual feedback that promotes visual consistency.

 To enable this paradigm, we construct a pipeline converting PartNet CAD assets \cite{mo2019partnet} into step-aligned multimodal supervision.
 This yields \textbf{SoT-26K}, a large-scale dataset of 26K interleaved assembly traces, and supports \textbf{T2S-CompBench}, a benchmark that covers key aspects for evaluating structural integrity and trace faithfulness.